Abe Gibron: Coaching career

 Gibron stayed in Chicago in 1975, replacing Babe Parilli as head coach of the World Football League's Chicago Winds.
 The Winds got out to a 1–4 record before they were expelled from the league in September for falling below league financial requirements, a month before the entire league folded.
 Gibron was hired in 1976 as a defensive line coach with the expansion Tampa Bay Buccaneers, but was switched to defensive coordinator that March before returning to serve as line coach in later years.
 He had been a college teammate of Bucs head coach John McKay at Purdue.
 Gibron stayed in Tampa for seven seasons until McKay retired in early 1985 and was replaced by Leeman Bennett.
 He then served as a scout for the Seattle Seahawks by head coach Chuck Knox, and was accused later in the year of spying on the Cincinnati Bengals and attempting to steal their signals.
 Knox responded by saying Gibron's presence at a preseason game in Cincinnati could not have been a secret, given his large size.
 He stayed on as a scout until 1989, and later worked as an advisor to Bucs coach Sam Wyche.

 While he was not successful as a head coach, Gibron was renowned for his colorful personality and immense appetite throughout his career.
 He weighed about 250 pounds during his playing career, but quickly ballooned to over 300 pounds as a coach.
 "Every time you went to dinner, it was a banquet", Browns teammate Lou Groza said of him.
 Buccaneer player Charley Hannah once said after dining with him, "He was eating things we wouldn't even go swimming with in Alabama".
 A humorous clip of Gibron singing Joy to the World on the sidelines during a 1973 game against Denver was made famous by NFL Films in Football Follies.
 Gibron played himself in the critically acclaimed 1971 TV movie Brian's Song, the story of Chicago Bears teammates Brian Piccolo and Gale Sayers.

 Later life and death

 As his coaching career was drawing to a close in 1984, Gibron's teenage son James struck and killed a woman from Largo, Florida while driving drunk.
 James pleaded no contest to manslaughter charges and was tried as an adult, but the verdict was overturned on appeal.
 He eventually got 10 years of probation and went on to become a lawyer in Florida.

 Gibron was taken to the hospital in 1985 with severe abdominal pains and later had surgery to remove a brain tumor.
 Gibron suffered strokes in December 1996 and February 1997 that confined him to his home for the remainder of his life.
-He died at home in Belleair, Florida.
+He died at home in Belleair, Florida, the day after his 72nd birthday.
 Gibron and his wife, Susie, had three children.
 Gibron was inducted into the Indiana Football Hall of Fame in 1976.